wolffbe/wolffbe/README.md

 Thank you for visiting my GitHub!
 For a quick introduction about myself, I invite you to visit my [website](https://www.bjpw.me/).
-For a detailed overview of my work and professional achievements, please see my [LinkedIn](https://www.linkedin.com/in/wolffbe/).
+For a detailed overview of my professional achievements, please see my [LinkedIn](https://www.linkedin.com/in/wolffbe/).

-Here are two repositories from projects that I can publicly share:
+Here are two public code samples that showcase my past work:

 | Project | Domain   | Technologies | Highlight |
 |---------|----------|--------------|-----------|